jknetl/java-se-exercises/essential-classes/basic-io/README.md

 Create a program which will allow you to show basic attributes.

 #### exercise 5
-Create a programe which will be able to set posix permissions.
+Create a program which will be able to set posix permissions.

 #### exercise 6
+Create a program which will be able to set owner of a file.

+#### exercise 7
 Create a program which will be able to store and read user-defined attributes into files metadata.

-#### exercise 7
+#### exercise 8
 Create a program which will use java.nio package to read one file and write it to another file.
 It will dynamically determine the file size.
 If the size is larger than some threshold, then it will use streams, otherwise will use methods designed for small files

-#### exercise 8
-Seek inside of Random access file

 #### exercise 9
+Seek inside of Random access file and write some string to the middle of a file.

+#### exercise 10
 Create a “ls” program which will simply show content of the directories.
 It will allow to take glob filter.
+If no directory is passed as argument, then first root filesystem root will be used.

-#### exercise 10
+#### exercise 11
 Write program which will create a symlink and hardlink to specific file.

-#### exercise 11
+#### exercise 12
 Create simple “find” program, which will find files by name (and possibly by other attribute)

-#### exercise 12
-Create program which will watch a directory for changes and it will prints any event.

 #### exercise 13
-Create programe which will determine all filesytem roots and outputs their free space.

-#### exercise 14
-Write a program which will detect mime type of a file.
+Create program which will watch a directory for changes.
+If some file in the directory changes it will be printed to stdout.